New York City Hall: Architecture

 Although Mangin and McComb designed the building, which was constructed between 1810 and 1812, it has been altered numerous times over the years by several architects.
 These include Leopold Eidlitz in 1860, John H. Duncan in 1898, William Martin Aiken in 1903, Grosvenor Atterbury and John Almy Tompkins II from 1907 to 1917, Shreve, Lamb & Harmon in 1956, and Cabrera Barricklo in 1998.

 The architectural style of City Hall combines international architectural influences, French Renaissance and English neoclassicism.
 American-Georgian is more evident in the interior design.
-The design of City Hall influenced at least two later civic structures, the Tweed Courthouse and the Surrogate's Courthouse immediately to the north.
 City Hall is a New York City designated landmark.
 It is also listed on the New York State and National Registers of Historic Places.

 Exterior

 The building consists of a central pavilion with two projecting wings.
 The entrance, reached by a long flight of steps, has figured prominently in civic events for over a century and a half.
 There is a columned entrance portico capped by a balustrade, and another balustrade at the roof.
 The domed tower in the center was rebuilt in 1917 after the last of two major fires.
 The original Massachusetts marble facade, quarried from Alford, Massachusetts, and complemented with brownstone on the rear elevation, had deteriorated over time from pollution and pigeons.
 It was completely reclad in Alabama limestone above a Missouri granite base in 1954–56 by Shreve, Lamb & Harmon, architects of the Empire State Building.

 The steps of City Hall frequently provide a backdrop for political demonstrations and press conferences concerning city politics.
 Live, unedited coverage of events at City Hall is carried on NYC Media channel 74, a City Government-access television (GATV) official cable TV channel.

 Fencing surrounds the building's perimeter, with a strong security presence by the New York City Police Department and other security.
 Public access to the building is restricted to tours and to those with specific business appointments.